William W. Van Ness House

-William W. Van Ness House, also known as "Talavera," is a historic home located at Claverack in Columbia County, New York.
+William W. Van Ness House, also known as "Talavera", is a historic home located at Claverack in Columbia County, New York.
 It was built in 1818 for New York State Judge William W. Van Ness and is a Federal-style residence.
 It is composed of a central 2-story, two-bay main block flanked by two 1 1/2-story wings.
 The wings are connected to the main house by single-story entrance hyphens.
 The entrance features a 2-story central portico.
-Also on the property are three timber-frame barns and wood-frame tool house.
+The property also includes three timber-frame barns and a wood-frame tool house.